mjancarik/esmj-monitor/README.md

 ##### Properties

 - `size` (number): Current number of stored metrics
-- `current` (object): The most recently captured metrics
+- `current` (object): The most recently captured metrics with timestamp
-- `currentWithTimestamp` (object): The most recent metrics with timestamp when it was taken
 - `custom` (object): Container for custom metric functions.
 Typed with `CustomMetrics` interface that can be extended, see [Custom Metrics](#custom-metrics)